nofitnessforpurpose/TopSlotRetroIOBasic/README.md

 *** IMPORTANT NOTE - DO NOT CONNECT DIRECTLY TO <a target="_blank" rel="noopener noreferrer" href="https://en.wikipedia.org/wiki/RS-232">RS232 LEVELS</a> - IT WILL DEGRADE THE DEVICE ! ***
 <BR>
 <BR>
-Testing indicatged good compatability, with the exception of DTR i.e. hardware not implemented, with <a href="http://www.lostgallifreyan.net/Software/ORG-Link/ORG-Link.htm">ORG-Link</a> when coupled with an <a href="https://ftdichip.com/products/ttl-232r-5v/">FTDI 5 Volt to RS232 Convertor</a> connected to an IBM PC compatible system.
+Testing indicated good compatability, with the exception of DTR i.e. hardware not implemented, with <a href="http://www.lostgallifreyan.net/Software/ORG-Link/ORG-Link.htm">ORG-Link</a> when coupled with an <a href="https://ftdichip.com/products/ttl-232r-5v/">FTDI 5 Volt to RS232 Convertor</a> connected to an IBM PC compatible system.

 A minimal configuration requires:
 - 4 layer PCB